 NAEP.
 The National Assessment of Educational Progress (NAEP), also known as "the Nation's Report Card," is the only nationally representative and continuing assessment of what America's students know and can do in various subject areas.
 Since 1969, assessments have been conducted periodically in mathematics, reading, science, writing, U.S. history, geography, civics, the arts, and other subjects.

 NAEP achievement levels.
 Performance standards set by the National Assessment Governing Board that provide a context for interpreting student performance on NAEP, based on recommendations from panels of educators and members of the public.
 The levels, NAEP Basic, NAEP Proficient, and NAEP Advanced, measure what students should know and be able to do at each grade assessed.
 See each NAEP subject for a detailed description of what students should know and be able to do at each level at grade 4, 8, or 12.

 NAEP Proficient.
-One of the three NAEP NAEP achievement levels, representing solid academic performance for each grade assessed.
-Students reaching this level have demonstrated competency over challenging subject matter, including subject-matter knowledge, application of such knowledge to real-world situations, and analytical skills appropriate to the subject matter.
-See each NAEP subject for a detailed description of what students should know and be able to do at grade 4, 8, or 12 at the NAEP Proficient level.
-The cut scores determining each level are available with the descriptions.
+This level represents solid academic performance for each NAEP assessment.
+Students reaching this level have demonstrated competency over challenging subject matter, including subject-matter knowledge, application of such knowledge to real world situations, and analytical skills appropriate to the subject matter.

 NAEP State Coordinator (NSC).
 Staff member of participating state Department of Education who works with field staff to coordinate all NAEP activities in the state.
 Full-time federally funded coordinators are also responsible for coordinating NAEP activities in their state including promoting understanding of NAEP and coordinating assessment administrations.